Skopje, our first stop in fascinating North Macedonia

 Slowly, but surely, we made it, though.
-And we instantly started to appreciate the Macedonian music.
-I forgot to mention this, but we only listened to what was on the radio on this road trip.
+And we instantly started to appreciate the North Macedonian music.
+I forgot to mention this, but we only listened to what was on the radio on this Balkan road trip.
 And the music we found, regardless of the radio channels, was like the music from the ’80s!

 Arrival in Skopje

 Once in Skopje, Tim found Urban Hostel & Apartments, where we stayed for two nights.
 It was a great deal: we had two rooms, a balcony, a small kitchen and, most important: a washing machine in the bathroom.
-More information on our hostel is available in the quick guide at the end of the article.

 We started searching for a restaurant recommended by Lonely Planet, but it was no longer there.
 However, in the area, we found a really nice place, with tasty food.

 Located in a secure, urban, yet quiet neighborhood, 10 minutes away from Skopje’s main square by foot.

 The hostel offers free coffee, tea, maps, parking, Wi-Fi, computer and printer access.
 Delivery and laundry services are also available.
 The reception is open 24h.
 Check-in is from 14.00 and check-out by 12.00.
 Reservations are valid until 23.00, on the announced arrival day.

 Address: 22 Adolf Ciborovski, 1000 Skopje, North Macedonia | See on map

 Book your stay at Urban Hostel & Apartments!

 Our first discoveries in Skopje